Sunday, May 5, 2019

 Penguin, who was the first publisher to launch Christie in paperback and as part of their inaugural 'ten' titles, was finally able to publish their edition of Murder on the Orient Express in 1948.
 Penguin's distinctive two color, three strip cover design was created in 1935 by Edward Young, a 21-year-old office junior who also drew the first version of the Penguin.
 The green and white color scheme denoted Penguin's crime fiction lineup; other colors, such as orange and white, denoted general fiction or other categories.

 The cover art for Pocket's 16th printing in 1950 was painted by Harvey Kidder (1918-2001), a renowned American artist and illustrator and a longstanding member of The Society of Illustrators and The Graphic Artists Guild.
-In addition to producing paperback cover art, Kidder also illustrated dozens of books for children and he even wrote one himself about his favorite pastime, titled, Illustrated Chess for Children (Doubleday, 1970).
+In addition to producing paperback cover art, Kidder also illustrated dozens of books for children and he even wrote one himself about his favorite pastime chess, titled, Illustrated Chess for Children (Doubleday, 1970).

 Cardinal was established by Pocket in 1951 to market what they considered to be their more expensive A-listed titles.
 Cardinal subsequently commissioned some of the best cover artists in the industry to help with promotion--folks like Jerry Allison, Charles Binger, Mitchell Hooks and Barye Phillips, among others, but this 1960 Cardinal first printing did not credit an illustrator.
-However, it's been suggested that the cover painting(s) was produced by Harvey Kidder, and I do believe that that is correct.
+However, it's been suggested that the cover painting(s) was produced by Harvey Kidder, and I do believe that that assumption is correct.

 For their 20th printing (1965), Pocket favored a new cover by an unknown artist that seemed to pay homage to their first edition in 1940.
 New art of course didn't mean that Pocket would change their tradition of having a diagram of the Calais Coach inside each of their reprints.
 It's hard to discern but towards the front of the coach are two wash rooms and at the rear is the conductor's seat, two important elements in the events of the murder.